PrinceLance/Olala/README.md

 # Disclaimer
 I am super beginner on docker / promises so don't be that hard on me :)
-This project is to try some new stuffs by building API in nodejs (I come from PHP background)
+This project is to try some new stuffs by building API in nodejs (I come from PHP/Python background)

 # Prerequisite